mvatansever/image-carousel/README.md

 ## Extra information

-I have used PHP generators while reading the file to reduce memory consumption in case huge files and this took a bit extra time like around 20 mins.
+I have used **PHP generators** while reading the file to reduce memory consumption in case huge files and this took a bit extra time like around 20 mins.

+I might add file upload feature instead of moving the file in the data folder but due to time restriction and since not using database didn't do that.
+Beside than this, I could add Unit test and Swagger also for API documentation but since there is only 1 endpoint I decide to explain all the details about it in the README already.